Rollins (ROL)

 Rollins’s operating margin might fluctuated slightly over the last 12 months but has remained more or less the same, averaging 19% over the last five years.
 This profitability was elite for an industrials business thanks to its efficient cost structure and economies of scale.
 This is seen in its fast historical revenue growth and healthy gross margin, which is why we look at all three data points together.

-In Q3, Rollins generated an operating margin profit margin of 21.9%, in line with the same quarter last year.
+This quarter, Rollins generated an operating margin profit margin of 17.5%, in line with the same quarter last year.
 This indicates the company’s cost structure has recently been stable.

 8. Earnings Per Share

-We can take a deeper look into Rollins’s earnings to better understand the drivers of its performance.
-A five-year view shows that Rollins has repurchased its stock, shrinking its share count by 1.5%.
+Diving into the nuances of Rollins’s earnings can give us a better understanding of its performance.
+A five-year view shows that Rollins has repurchased its stock, shrinking its share count by 1.8%.
 This tells us its EPS outperformed its revenue not because of increased operational efficiency but financial engineering, as buybacks boost per share earnings.

 9. Cash Is King